 How does this all work?

 ARL has embarked upon a strategic process that frames the critical work of the Association and defines the role it plays in higher education to maximize its ability to be agile and responsive to rapidly changing priorities and member institution needs.
-To accomplish this goal, the ARL membership and members of the higher education community will engage in a three-part iterative process of strategic thinking:
+To accomplish this goal, the ARL membership and members of the higher education community engaged in a three-part iterative process of strategic thinking:

 - Work Stream 1: Data Gathering and Analysis (July 2013–January 2014)